-- 1. Students who desire to attend an event must obtain a signature approval of the event from the Program Director. - 2.
-After which, signature approval must be obtained from the Director of academic or clinical education, whichever is applicable. - 3.
-Completed form is returned to the Program Director for final approval, indicating that the student is in good standing academically and professionally and is eligible to attend the event.
+- 1. Students who desire to attend an event must obtain signature approval of the event from the Program Director. - 2.
+After which, signature approval must be obtained from the Director of Academic or Clinical Education, whichever is applicable. - 3.
+The completed form is returned to the Program Director for final approval, indicating that the student is in good standing academically and professionally and is eligible to attend the event.
 The "Student Absence Request" form is in the Appendix section of the Student Handbook and in the office of the Program coordinator.